Build an Amazon Store with WordPress for FREE

 My WordPress Site is Looking More Like a Proper Store Now

-Now you have a basic Amazon affiliate store that is created using free tools exclusively.
+Now you know how to build an Amazon store with WordPress, and you have your own basic Amazon affiliate store that is created using free tools exclusively.
 The store is well optimized for search engines and very user friendly.
 It also has some cool shopping functionalities.

 Drive traffic to this store and you’re well on your way to making some serious cash with Amazon Associates program!